rsgmon/realloc/docs/CONTRIBUTING.md

 🚀 Thank You!

-We appreciate your interest and effort — together we can make portmgr a world-class portfolio management toolkit.
+We appreciate your interest and effort — together we can make realloc a world-class portfolio management toolkit.